 Ragdolls are above and beyond all else a CAT.
 If you hurt them, they will resent it.
 If you abuse them, they will scratch and bite.
 If you ignore them, they will get naughty to get your attention.
 If you let them outside, they will decimate the local songbird population.
-One of my kittens is the most efficient mouser I’ve ever heard of (and according to his people, he shares – isn’t that sweet?).
-They are a very social cat – but they are a cat.
+If you pick them up when they don’t want to be picked up, they will object by any means necessary to get that point across.
+They ARE very social cats that generally love to be with their people – but they are a CAT.
+Cat Rules Apply.
+Always.

 The Ragdoll is a long-haired cat and will definitely shed, but the fur generally doesn’t matte up unless they get something in it.
 It’s not like Persian fur – it’s like Maine Coon hair, soft and silky.
 They like to be brushed, which is a wonderful way to keep shedding under control, but it’s a bonding experience rather than a grooming need.

 Ragdolls are one of the larger domestic cat breeds; Maine Coons are generally longer, while Ragdolls are generally heavier.
-I’ve had a male kitten get up to 30lbs, and his littermate sister got up to 14lbs without being considered overweight.
-In general, boys usually top out at around 15lbs, and girls stay long and lean at around 9lbs.
 As a result, they need “large” sizes in nearly everything to stay happy: litter boxes, carriers, even scratching posts.